 Deferred outflows of resources - In addition to assets, the Statement of Net Position will sometimes report a separate section for deferred outflows of resources.
-This separate financial element represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense) until then.
-The Authority has one item that qualifies for reporting in this category: accounting loss on debt refunding.
-These amounts are recognized as a component of interest expense over the shorter of the life of the old debt or new debt (see Note 8).
+This separate financial element represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources until then.
+The Authority has two items that qualifies for reporting in this category: accounting loss on debt refunding and deferred outflows of resources related to pensions.
+Deferred losses on refundings are recognized as a component of interest expense over the shorter of the life of the old debt or new debt (see Note 8).
+Deferred outflows of resources related to pensions resulting from contributions subsequent to the measurement date are recognized as a reduction of the net pension liability in the next fiscal year (see Note 10).